alicewriteswrongs/hashtable/README.md

 One of the problems with this is that unless we allocate an amount of storage similar to the keyspace size to our array (the array whose indices we'll get from the hash function) we will have collisions.
-A collision is when two values (`title` and `director`, if we're storing movie info) produce the same hash value.
+A collision is when two keys produce the same hash value.
 We need to think hard about what to do in this case.

 If the keys for our key/value store (associative array) are going to be, say, strings of up to 20 characters, then the keyspace is really really